Erreur32/nginx-proxy-manager-Bash-API/README.md

 10. [TODO](#todo)

 > [!WARNING]
-> Sometime Global RESTORE (--restore) function may not works for HOST only (fix will come)
+> The restore function of the --restore command may not work correctly (a fix is in progress)
 >
-> Single RESTORE (--restore-id , add host one by one) should work well.
+> Single RESTORE --restore-id (necessary to add hosts one by one) should work fine.

 ## Description